ChloeWarner03/startup/README.md

 - Ability to see the Highscores of other players
 - Ability to see your score
 - Ability to see when people end their games
+- Ability to see when someone gets a new highscore

 ### Technologies